MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/integrate-with-exchange/unified-messaging.md

 > [!IMPORTANT]
 > Exchange Unified Messaging (UM) supports IPv6 only if you are also using UCMA 4.

 - Deploy a Skype for Business Server Standard Edition server or a Front End pool.
-For details about installation, see [Deploy Skype for Business Server](../../deploy/deploy.md) in the Deployment documentation.

 - Work with Exchange administrators to confirm which tasks each of you will perform to assure a smooth and successful integration.